 , my latest novel, is now out.
 Like my novel, "The Flood," and my memoir, "Afterimages," "A Call from Spooner Street" explores the ongoing legacy of World War II on Jewish refugees and their children--this time through the fraught relationship between a retired German professor at the University of Wisconsin and his adult daughter, a sociologist and single mother.

 My recent launch of A CALL FROM SPOONER STREET has been very gratifying on a number of levels.
 If you want a copy of the book but weren’t able to join me at one these special events, know that the title is available on Amazon, at:

-Although I had stayed away from the national controversy around guns, the shooting of 20 children and eight adults in Sandy Hook, about an hour south of me, as well as the continuing gun violence, has brought me to think and write about guns:
+Mostly I've been writing about the contradictions I see in our civil society.
+For example, the shooting of 20 children and eight adults in Sandy Hook, about an hour south of me, as well as the continuing gun violence, has brought me to think and write about guns: